dfeng/theoxfordspires/details.md

 |19:00-22:00|Activity/Free Time             |
 |23:00      |Check in with the college      |

+### Eligibility

+Students need to:
+- be 16+ years old;
+- have completed Year 11 and achieved at least 2 As and 3Bs at GCSE or equivalent; and
+- achieved at least an overall band score of 5.0 in the IELTS or equivalent.

 ### Activities and Trips

 The Oxford Spires acknowledges the importance of striking a balance between academic work and extracurricular activities.
 We have planned an exciting range of activities for our students to ensure that there is something for everyone.